ScaledAgileDevOps/SADMF/content/Organization/_index.md

 The mid-level manager who is responsible for tracking the progress of the feature they are assigned to.

-## Feature Team (FT)

-The Feature Team is the group of [Code Engineers](/organization/#code-engineer-ce) assembled to build a new feature for the next Convoy.
-Because we work so diligently to [Build Quality In](/principles/#build-quality-in) with the [Tribunal](/release-convoy/#tribunal), these teams should be able to deliver at maximum throughput as soon as they are formed.

 ## Quality Authority (QA)

 Verifying quality is a specialist field that no [Code Engineer](#code-engineer-ce) is qualified to perform.
 In addition, performing testing impedes the ability of the [Code Engineer](#code-engineer-ce) to do their only job, type code.
 The Quality Authority team is the final arbiter of what the requirements mean and will create, maintain, and manually execute test scripts based on their understanding of the requirements.
 The end-user uses the system manually, so that is the only TRUE way to test it!